WATonomous/docker-elk/README.md

 > **Warning**
 > Starting with Elastic v8.0.0, it is no longer possible to run Kibana using the bootstraped privileged `elastic` user.

-The _"changeme"_ password set by default for all aforementioned users is **unsecure**.
-For increased security, we will reset the passwords of all aforementioned Elasticsearch users to random secrets.

-1. Reset passwords for default users

-    The commands below reset the passwords of the `elastic`, `logstash_internal` and `kibana_system` users.
-Take note of them.

-    ```console
-    $ docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user elastic
-    ```

-    ```console
-    $ docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user logstash_internal
-    ```

-    ```console
-    $ docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user kibana_system
-    ```

-    If the need for it arises (e.g. if you want to [collect monitoring information][ls-monitoring] through Beats and other components), feel free to repeat this operation at any time for the rest of the [built-in users][builtin-users].

-1. Replace usernames and passwords in configuration files

-    Replace the password of the `elastic` user inside the `.env` file with the password generated in the previous step.
-    Its value isn't used by any core component, but [extensions](#how-to-enable-the-provided-extensions) use it to connect to Elasticsearch.

-    > **Note**
-    > In case you don't plan on using any of the provided [extensions](#how-to-enable-the-provided-extensions), or
-    > prefer to create your own roles and users to authenticate these services, it is safe to remove the
-    > `ELASTIC_PASSWORD` entry from the `.env` file altogether after the stack has been initialized.

-    Replace the password of the `logstash_internal` user inside the `.env` file with the password generated in the previous step.
-Its value is referenced inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).

-    Replace the password of the `kibana_system` user inside the `.env` file with the password generated in the previous step.
-Its value is referenced inside the Kibana configuration file (`kibana/config/kibana.yml`).

-    See the [Configuration](#configuration) section below for more information about these configuration files.

-1. Restart Logstash and Kibana to re-connect to Elasticsearch using the new passwords

-    ```console
-    $ docker-compose up -d logstash kibana
-    ```

 > **Note**
 > Learn more about the security of the Elastic stack at [Secure the Elastic Stack][sec-cluster].